Joey Dawson: Celtic

 Dawson signed a three-year contract with Celtic in June 2021.
 He made his debut on Boxing Day 2021 against St Johnstone.

 Return to Scunthorpe United

 On 9 June 2025, Dawson returned to Scunthorpe United following their promotion back to the National League.
+On 8 May 2026, the club announced the player would be leaving in the summer when his contract expired.

 Style of play

 Dawson is a versatile player who can play as a midfielder or forward.